 - -winz: winsorize insertion counts for each gene in each condition.
 Replace max count in each gene with 2nd highest.
 This can help mitigate effect of outliers.

 I recommend using -a (adaptive resampling).
-It runs much faster, and the p-values will be very close to a full non-adaptive run (all 10,000 samples).
+It runs much faster, and the p-values will be very close to a full resamping run (doing all 10,000 samples for each gene).

 Occasionally, people ask if resampling can be done on intergenic regions as well.
 It could be done pretty easily (for example by making a prot_table with coordinates for the regions between genes).
 But it is usually not worthwhile, because most intergenic regions are small (<100 bp) contain very few TA sites (often 0-2), making it difficult to make confident calls on essentiality.